-A trade show provides your business with the opportunity to capture the interest of a captive audience that is already interested in what you have to offer.
+A trade show provides your business with the opportunity to capture the interest of a captive audience already interested in what you have to offer.
 This is not to diminish the importance of designing the right trade show booth.
 Even though its attendees are interested in the theme of the trade show, you still need to find an effective way to attract and retain their attention.

 Humans are a visually stimulated species who use their eyes to help them gravitate toward the things that interest them the most.
-An attractive and stimulating trade show booth includes strategically-placed graphics highlighted by subtle lighting that is designed to pique their curiosity without overwhelming the senses.
+An attractive and stimulating trade show booth includes strategically placed graphics highlighted by subtle lighting that is designed to pique their curiosity without overwhelming the senses.

 Evolve Stone is an example of a company who did a trade show booth well and added to its gravitas as the 2022 NAHB International Builders’ Show® Best in Show Award and Most Innovative Building Material of the Year.
 Evolve Stone’s exhibit space at IBS included a display of products that attendees could touch and see on a larger scale than a single square sample of stone veneer.
 Because Evolve Stone is offered in different colors, it was important to display each color for context.